 Alongside other local RSGB-affiliated clubs and societies, we offer training to club members for the Radio Amateur Licence examinations at Foundation and Intermediate Levels, and also organise activities to count towards the practical aspects necessary to qualify for a licence.

 Our trainers have many years of combined experience between them.
 One is currently a research engineer for the BBC and another has extensive experience in training and examinations, with an unbroken success record.
 We also have an ex-teacher joining the training team.

 Applicants for the course are asked to join the DDRS at an annual subscription (in 2018) of £25 (£15 if a full time student), which gives full access to all club meetings and activities, together with the right to borrow club equipment.
 There is no additional fee for a Foundation Course other than the cost of the examination which is set by the Radio Society of Great Britain (RSGB) which must be paid directly to the Society.
 There is a small charge for the Intermediate Course and again the RSGB fee which must be paid directly.

 Course books are available from the RSGB.

-Please see the Contact section of this website for how to progress in this fascinating hobby.
+Please see the Contact Us page for how to progress in this fascinating hobby.